Table of Contents

 1. Adding Extra Information or Emphasis

-Example: My sister—the one who just moved to New York—will be visiting next month.
+- My sister—who just moved to New York—will visit next month.

-Example: He was all set for the trip—but then he got sick.
+- He was ready—but then he got sick.

-Example: She’s traveled to many places: Paris, France—London, England—Tokyo, Japan.
+- She’s traveled to Paris, France—London, England—Tokyo, Japan.

 Difference Between a Dash and a Hyphen